olafrancis/devops-in28minutes/readme.md

 ## Course Introduction

-200+ Videos.
-20+ Hours.
-6 DevOps Tools - Docker, Kubernetes, Azure Devops, Jenkins, Terraform, and Ansible.
+Docker, Kubernetes, Azure Devops, Jenkins, Terraform, and Ansible.
 3 Different Clouds - AWS, Azure and Google Cloud.

 Do you need more reasons for enrolling for this amazing course on DevOps?